Last updated: 27 11 2020

 Östersund has several medical care centres, obstetrics centres, paediatric centres and dentists.
 There is a hospital and several private providers.

-If you need the assistance of an interpreter in your contacts with different public authorities, the municipality and the county council, we will provide one.
+If you need an interpreter in your contacts with different public authorities, the municipality and the region, we will provide one.

 You can travel to and from Östersund by bus, train and air.
 There is a well developed municipal bus network. Östersund is also investing in good pedestrian and cycle paths.